FreeBSD pf Configuration for an Internet-Facing Host

 pf Configuration Preparation

-.
+For preparation, check IPv4 and IPv6 public internet connectivity, with ping.
 This is to ensure that networking works.
 If then the network stack is down while pf is running, then pf is the cause of this.

 ping -4 -c4 www.freebsd.org